ehmicky/error-cause-polyfill/README.md

 _Return value_: `object`

-This returns an object with each error type (`Error`, `TypeError`, etc.) but with `error.cause` support.
+Returns an object with each error type (`Error`, `TypeError`, etc.) but with `error.cause` support.
 If `error.cause` is already supported, this returns the global error types as is.

 Unlike [`polyfill()`](#polyfill), this does not modify the global error types.